Claude Code Alternatives

 Try Continue

-Continue is Apache 2 open source with VS Code and JetBrains plugins.
-The differentiator: you BYO the LLM (OpenAI, Anthropic, Mistral, Ollama, AWS Bedrock, Azure OpenAI, anything) and pay the model provider directly with no Continue middleman markup.
+The upside: Zero vendor lock-in.
 The Continue Hub (free) shares assistant configurations, custom rules, and recipes across the community.
 For teams who want full control over which model handles what task and who pays for it, Continue is the closest thing to a Claude Code replacement that does not lock you into one vendor.
+Local Ollama models keep code on the network for compliance-tight teams.

 Strengths

-• +Apache 2 OSS, no vendor lock-in
+• +Apache 2 OSS, zero vendor lock-in

 • +BYO LLM with direct provider pricing